How Company Culture and Communication Impact Each Other in the Workplace

 Employees feel more valued when they are involved in decision making and feel informed about company news and initiatives.
 Lack of communication is also likely to be cited as a problem when employees are faced with any organizational issue.

-Better communication therefore is strongly linked to company culture, as all members of the organization feel more informed, more motivated and more valued.
+Better communication therefore is strongly linked to company culture, as all members of the organization feel more informed, more motivated, and more valued.

 So, you understand that company culture and communion can impact each other in the workplace.
 But how can better communication help you to build a strong company culture?

-Here we will discuss four ways to improve your communication in order to build a strong company culture.
+Here we discuss four ways to improve your communication in order to build a strong company culture.

 Start simple by looking at your website.
 Do you have an intranet portal for your staff?
 Does it include all the information that your employees need to better communicate with each other and work more productively?
 Is the site’s domain relevant to your geography and easy for your employees to remember?